ChanceRbrts/Sodium_Room/README.md

 # Sodium Room

 This is a game where there are different "lights" in the room that change the properties of the objects around it.

-# Main Game Idea

-This is definitely going to be some sort of Platformer (maybe Metroidvania?).
-I want this project to be two things.
+For example, rain could have things melt if they stand still in this game; however, shining a red light shining on rain could have the rain melt things instantly.

+## Early Ideas
 * I want this to be a project where I'm experimenting with shaders.
 As such, I want stuff to be somewhat shader heavy.
 I also want the ideas to be weird, due to the second point.

 * I want the game to be very dream like.
 I want this game to introduce dream logic as time progresses, and then use or subvert that dream logic to mess with the player.